 As the coronavirus outbreak develops, it can be difficult to know where to turn for support.
-We want to reassure you that the Northern Devon Foodbank is continuing to operate throughout North Devon and Torridge.
+We are here for you!
+The Northern Devon Foodbank continues to operate throughout North Devon and Torridge.
 Key information about our Covid-19 response is outlined below.
 If you have any questions that aren’t answered here, please ask us via email or social media so that we can help.

 Yes, we have expanded our Foodbank facilities in Barnstaple, Bideford, Holsworthy, Ilfracombe and South Molton and we have also opened a temporary Foodbank in the Lyn Valley.
 You can find all our locations and opening times here: https://northerndevon.foodbank.org.uk/locations/